-3. How will the DMA be enforced?
+4. How will the DMA be enforced?

-The Commission will be the sole authority empowered to enforce the DMA, though private parties may be able to bring actions based on the DMA before civil courts for some of the rules (see Question 15).
+The Commission is the sole authority empowered to enforce the DMA, though private parties may be able to bring actions based on the DMA before civil courts for some of the rules (see Question 16).